Klipper3d/klipper/docs/Config_Reference.md

 #spi_software_sclk_pin:
 #spi_software_mosi_pin:
 #spi_software_miso_pin:
-#   These optional parameters allow one to customize the SPI settings
+#   See the "common SPI settings" section for a description of the
-#   used to communicate with the chip.
+#   above parameters.
 #axes_map: x,y,z
 #   The accelerometer axis for each of the printer's x, y, and z axes.
 #   This may be useful if the accelerometer is mounted in an